In April 2013, WordPress installations around the world were subjected to global-scale brute-force attacks.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other areas that can affect security include:
+Other areas that can affect WP website security include issues like:

 References Used In This Article

-For more information on the above, refer to the sites below:
+For more information on the above, see the following sources:

 - ITProPortal.com